skolenik/svyset_manifesto/README.md

 written on the design and analysis of *Understanding Society* Data.

-**Score**: 6/7
+**Score**: 4+/5

 ### European Social Survey ###

-:star: :star: :star: :star:
+:star: :star: ☆ ☆ ☆

 **Funding**: European Commission, Horizon 2020.
-Rounds 1-7 of ESS have been founded by national science foundations and/or European national governments
+Rounds 1-7 of ESS have been founded by national science foundations and/or European national governments.

 **Data collection**: coordinated by City University, London, UK.
 Data collection in separate European Countries coordinated within every country.